Kenya's Kenyatta apologizes for judges gaffe before poll ruling

 Peaceful voting went a long way to allaying those fears.
 But the real test will come with Saturday’s ruling, which both Kenyatta and Odinga have said they will accept.

-Many Kenyans insist there will be no repeat of the bloodshed that followed the late 2007 election and cost more than 1,200 lives.
-This time the candidates have pursued differences through the newly reformed judiciary rather than on the streets.
+Many Kenyans insist there will be no repeat of the bloodshed that followed the late 2007 election which cost more than 1,200 lives, because this time the candidates have pursued differences through the newly reformed judiciary rather than on the streets.

 On Wednesday, lawyers challenging Kenyatta’s victory said a new technology meant to counter fraud had broken down, leading to a manipulated vote count.
 The commission has rejected claims of fraud and declared the vote free and fair.